Dominate the Akron Real Estate Market

 The Execution:

-• Master the "Welcome Home Ohio" Program: With $91.2 million in funding allocated for the biennium and a deadline approaching in January 2026 for the current round , this program is a critical tool.
+- Master the "Welcome Home Ohio" Program: With $91.2 million in funding allocated for the biennium, this program remains a critical tool.
 It provides grants for the purchase and rehabilitation of qualifying residential property.
+Check current application windows and funding availability.

 Actionable Tip #2: The "Retention Protocol" for the 40-Day Market